 Corn: just the corn, no cobs

-While some pets may have corn allergies, others can manage munching a few cooked corn kernels just fine.
+While some pets may have corn allergies, others can manage to munch a few cooked corn kernels just fine.
 Just be sure to keep the cobs away, as it can cause an obstruction if your dog attempts to eat the entire cob.

 Candied Sweet Potatoes/Yams: Avoid

-Candied, sugary, buttery goodness is a delightful dessert for humans, but does not offer any nutritional value to pets and is best not to be shared.
+Candied, sugary, buttery goodness may be a delightful dessert for humans, but does not offer any nutritional value to pets and is best not to be shared.

 Pumpkin Pie, Apple Pie, Pecan Pie, oh my!